vszakats/hb/extras/superlib/README.md

    unzip SOURCE.ZIP
    ```

-3. *nix users will need to convert original filenames to lowercase
+3. *nix users need to convert original filenames to lowercase and EOLs
-   and EOLs to native format, using these commands:
+   to native format, using these commands:

    `hbmk2 -sanitize *.c *.prg`